Biden selects 7 hydrogen hubs across 16 states for $7 billion in US grants

 Oct 13 (Reuters) - President Joe Biden will announce in Philadelphia on Friday the recipients of $7 billion in federal grants for the development of regional hydrogen hubs, advancing a key part of his administration's broader plan to decarbonize the U.S. economy.

-Hydrogen is produced by electrolyzing water, and the fuel can be considered clean – or low emissions -if it is produced using renewable energy, nuclear energy or gas with carbon capture technology attached.
+Hydrogen is produced by electrolyzing water, and the fuel can be considered clean – or low-emission -if it is produced using renewable energy, nuclear energy or natural gas with carbon capture technology attached.

-The Biden administration has set a target to increase clean hydrogen output to 10 million tonnes by 2030, and 50 million by 2050, up five-fold from today - and considers the fuel an ideal option for cutting emissions from tough-to-decarbonize industrial users.
+The Biden administration has set a target to increase clean hydrogen output to 10 million metric tons by 2030, and 50 million by 2050, up fivefold from today - and considers the fuel an ideal option for cutting emissions from tough-to-decarbonize industrial users.

 Industry representatives have expressed concerns about the economics of rapid development, citing high interest rates, inflation, and uncertainty around permitting and access to additional federal subsidies.